 Remember, that updating your branding doesn’t necessarily mean you have to completely change your logo and brand colours.
 It could just be a simple refresh.
-We have helped a few clients rebrand their business, while still maintaining some elements of their existing brand to maintain recognition.
+You can rebrand and still maintain some elements of your existing brand to ensure recognition.
 See our examples below:

 The most important part of a rebrand is consistency.
-Know your purpose and values, identify your key messages and tone of voice, and create a style guide so you can roll out your new brand across all platforms, online and offline.
+You must know your purpose and values.
+Identify your key messages and tone of voice.
+Create a style guide so that you can roll out your new brand across all platforms, online and offline.

 For more information on how you can build and maintain brand consistency, view our blog, ‘Why Brand Consistency is Key’.